nadethoughts/Aetheria/Campaigns/Nimble/Campaign Synopsis - Through Session 09.md

 - The Black Fang Frostvein column contains five diplomats under Gorak and fifteen warriors aligned with Vekka.
 - The delegation travels beneath a peace banner and has not attacked the Frostvein.
 - Scritch suspects a hidden objective but does not know what it is.
+- The Frostvein settlement is Icehold, led by An Yue with counsel from Feng Rui, Jian Bo, and Mei Rong.
+- Frostvein intends to hear the Black Fang case and has not promised troops to either side.
+- Da Long disclosed nearby hunting grounds, giving Frostvein a modest but concrete winter benefit.

 ## Things the Players Have Yet to Discover